Buying real estate in Abidjan?

 Is a long-term lease equivalent to ownership in Abidjan right now?

-Foreigners holding an emphyteutic lease in Abidjan can legally sell, transfer, or bequeath their lease rights to another party, which is one of the main reasons this structure is used as an ownership alternative.
+A foreigner holding an emphyteutic lease in Abidjan can legally sell, transfer, or bequeath those lease rights to another party, and the lease can also be used as collateral for a mortgage, which is exactly why this structure is the preferred alternative when direct ownership is not available.

 Can I buy land in Abidjan via a local company?